mangalam-research/wed/README.rst

 * Wed currently only understand a subset of RelaxNG (through the `salve <https://github.com/mangalam-research/salve/>`_ package).

-* Eventually the plan is for having complete handling of namespace changes, and there is incipient code to deal with this but for now the safe thing to do if you have a file using multiple namespaces is to declare them once and for all on the top element, and never
+* Eventually the plan is for having complete handling of XML namespace changes, and there is incipient code to deal with this but for now the safe thing to do if you have a file using multiple namespaces is to declare them once and for all on the top element, and never